wellcometrust/WellcomeML/README.md

 ### 2.4 Transformers

-Some experimental features (currently the `SemanticSimilarityClassifier`) requires a version of `transformers` that is not compatible with `spacy-transformers`.
+Some experimental features (currently `wellcomeml.ml.SemanticEquivalenceClassifier`) require a version of `transformers` that is not compatible with `spacy-transformers`.
 To develop those features:

 ```bash
 export WELLCOMEML_ENV=development_transformers